Mad in Pursuit Notebook

+Sept.
+19, 2016.
 As we move our art collection from the condo to the cabin, I remind myself that many of the items are not just knick-knacks to be shuffled from shelf, to box, to shelf.
-The heart of the collection is sacred folkart -- pieces with deep meaning and great power.
+The heart of the collection is sacred folkart—pieces with deep meaning and great power.
 I wrote the following in 2013, presented here again, with revisions.

 ::

-Before bed last night I did my routine chore of checking auction catalogs against items in our collection, just to see what the market is doing.
+Before bed last night I did my occasional checking of auction catalogs for items in our collection, to keep my eye on the markets.
 I got pulled in by figures from the Baule people.

 As it happens, Jim had a book.

-Again, we see the theme of imposing order upon chaos.
+Yes—the theme of imposing order upon chaos.
 The sacred act.
-And the role of beauty as the powerful engine behind it.
+I love the role of beauty as the powerful engine behind it.

 Jim and I talked about it today.
 Isn't collecting a way of organizing a combination of objects and knowledge according to certain criteria and standards?
 Isn't managing the collections about imposing (my) order on (let's say, Jim's) exuberance?